duke24k/self-driving-car-nd/p3/README.md

 I used udacity data and recovery data to train my model.
 First I split udacity data into train and validation set.
 I used 256 batch size and 2~3 epochs.
 The result were slightly  different.
 Some models ran better than other models.
 I saved the model which showed better performance on the simulator with versioning.
 And I restored the model and trained it again with recovery data in similar way to train the model with udacity data.
 If the retrained model looked better, I mean it keep distance from the wall on the problem area, I saved it.
 I tried several times and finally my model run on the 1st track without problem.

-To check downsampling result, I used seperated ipython notebook file.
+The code uses a Python generator and to check downsampling result, I used seperated ipython notebook file.

 - p3_final.ipynb
 - p3_patch.ipynb